webage003/bigbangrke/docs/guides/prerequisites/kubernetes_preconfiguration.md

 * CoreDNS in the kube-system namespace should be HA with pod anti-affinity rules
 * Master Nodes should be HA and tainted.
 * Consider using a licensed Kubernetes Distribution with a support contract.
+* [A default storage class should exist](default_storageclass.md) to support dynamic provisioning of persistent volumes.

 ## Service of Type Load Balancer: